Empirical Likelihood

 - Wu, C. (2005).
 Algorithms and R codes for the pseudo empirical likelihood method in survey sampling.
 Survey Methodology, 31(2), 239-243.

-- Theory mapping: see the companion article “Empirical Likelihood Theory for NMAR” for equations, Jacobian blocks, and variance details.
+- For implementation details, see the companion article “Empirical Likelihood Theory for NMAR”.

 sessionInfo()